attilammagyar/js80p/README.md

-To make everything work, you have to assign the sustain pedal's MIDI CC events to the MIDI CC helper proxy parameter where JS80P expects them, and you have to turn off FL Studio's default behavior of handling the pedal on behalf of plugins.
+To make everything work, you have to assign the sustain pedal's MIDI CC events to the MIDI CC helper proxy parameter where JS80P expects them, and you have to turn off FL Studio's default behaviour of handling the pedal on behalf of plugins.

   [midicc3]: https://midi.org/midi-1-0-control-change-messages